ms-iot/UniversalMediaEngine/README.md

 in a Windows IoT Core headless applicaiton (since the XAML MediaElement is not avaliable to developers here).

 Usage:
-1. Either build/add the Windows Runtime Component as a binary reference to your solution of add the UnivrsalMediaEngine project to you solution.
+1. Either build/add the Windows Runtime Component as a binary reference to your solution of add the UniversalMediaEngine project to you solution.
 2. Initialize an instance of the MediaEngine object in your code like so:

             this.mediaEngine = new MediaEngine();